replikativ/replikativ/README.md

 from JavaScript as well, ping me and I will have a look what is necessary to make interop painfree.

-*Any help or patches very welcome :-)*
+*Any help or patches are very welcome :-)*

 ## TODO for a first release

+- Factor out more p2p protocol functionality in ring-like middleware layer and clearify pub-sub core.
+- Clean up and document stage API
-- Authentication and authorisation based on mail registration and inter-peer trust network.
+- Passwordless authentication (and authorisation) based on email verification and inter-peer trust network as p2p middleware.
 - Automatic load balancing to shield network (each peer).
 Any recommendations?

 # long-term Roadmap